ivytrying/ivytrying/README.md

 - 👀 I’m interested in frogs
 - 🌱 I’m currently learning stuff
 - 😄 Pronouns: he/any
-- ⚡ Fun fact: rain frogs can nither jump nor swim due to their rotund bodys and short legs
+- ⚡ Fun fact: rain frogs can nither jump nor swim due to their rotund body's and short leg's

 <!--
 introvertedblob/introvertedblob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.